-A full refund will be given for textbooks (excluding Final Sale items) returned prior to the campus specific refund deadline.
-Generally Fall & Spring textbooks are returnable for one week from the first day of classes, two weeks after the first day of classes with proof of add drop.
+- A full refund will be given for textbooks (excluding Final Sale items) returned prior to the campus specific refund deadline.
+Generally, Fall & Spring textbooks are returnable for one week from the first day of classes, two weeks after the first day of classes with proof of add drop.
 Specific dates are posted for each term.
-Materials purchased after the campus specific deadline (but before the final week of class)

-must be returned within 2 business days of purchase.
+Materials purchased after the campus specific deadline (but before the final week of class) must be returned within 2 business days of purchase.
 Materials purchased during the last week of classes or final exams are not returnable/refundable.
-Books must be returned in the same condition as purchased, if applicable, still in shrink wrap.
-Brytewave Digital Textbooks must be returned within 14 days for a full refund.

-• Final Sale items include the following: Inkling Digital Textbooks, Study Guides, Test Prep Books, Bar Charts, Cliff Notes, Professional Reference Study Aids or clearance items.
+Books must be returned in the same condition as purchased, if applicable, still in shrink wrap - Final Sale items include the following: Inkling Digital Textbooks, Study Guides, Test Prep Books, Bar Charts, Cliff Notes, Professional Reference Study Aids or clearance items.
 All these items are not returnable/refundable.

-Hardware & Software:
+Hardware & Software

 • No returns.
 No refunds.
 Please contact manufacturer for support.
 Keep your receipt.
 We buy back books every day, but you get the most money when we have a need for the book in the store.
 The best time to sell your books is immediately after your last class or final exam.